 Basic Steps and Concepts to Connect

-In any of the above cases, the basic steps are about the same, as specified below.
-The implementation of them may differ depending on which method you need:
+In any of the scenarios explained above, the basic connection steps are about the same.
+The implementation of them may differ depending on which method you need.

 Order Network Services

 When terminating network services to your virtual device, there may be special configurations needed to ensure they operate properly.
-The user is responsible for ensuring this is done properly on his or her device as Equinix is not aware of the needs of each product and the NSP requirements.
-While Equinix cannot predict or specify the exact needs of every NSP and their portfolio of products globally, the services generally boil down to a few categories:
+The user is responsible for ensuring this is done properly on their device.
+While Equinix cannot predict or specify the exact needs of every NSP and their portfolio of products globally, the services typically boil down to a few categories:

 Layer 2.5 type services such as MPLS